 Major in German Language and Literature (1133)

-The major in German Language & Literature offers students the chance to become proficient in the German language and develop an in-depth critical understanding of German-language cultural life, past and present.
+The major in German Language & Literature allows students to gain a high level of proficiency (ACTFL intermediate-mid) in the German language and develop an in-depth critical understanding of German-language cultural life, past and present.
 Graduates are prepared to communicate effectively in German and English, to function well in cross-cultural contexts, and to contribute meaningfully to addressing today’s global challenges.
-This flexible 11-course program works well as a second major alongside a major such as history, IR, European Studies, or Engineering.
+This flexible 11-course program works well as a second major alongside a major such as History, IR, European Studies, the sciences, or Engineering.

 Major in German Course Requirements